greenape/risky-business-of-asking-for-help/notes/README.md

 		-	Is self-stigma overriding need
 	-	Belief about what the payoffs will actually be...
 Impossible outcomes (being stigmatised)
 		-	Raises the question: does stigma need to actually happen for belief in it to persist?
+4. How do you work out the payoffs?
+	-	Revealed preference?
+(Costs of care per hour are knowable)

 ## Themes